 The definition of Technical Standards are personal attributes and capabilities essential for admission, promotion, and graduation of a UNC-CH Physician Assistant Student.
 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) requires all Physician Assistant (PA) programs publish technical standards for admission.

-A UNC PA student must have knowledge, skills, and competency required to master the didactic and clinical requirements of the curriculum.
+A UNC PA student must have knowledge, skills, competency, and professionalism required to master the didactic and clinical requirements of the curriculum.

 Skills fundamental to the Physician Assistant profession and curriculum include but are not limited to: